Russian Empire: Austrian front

-Turkish theatre
+Turkish front

-On 29 October 1914, a prelude to the Russo-Turkish front, the Turkish fleet, with the German support, began to raid Russian coastal cities in Odessa, Sevastopol, Novorossiysk, Feodosia, Kerch, and Yalta.
-Triggered Russia to join the war on 2 November.
-The Russians, led by Baltic German General Georgy Bergmann, opened the front by crossing the frontier but failed to capture Kyopryukyoy.
-In December, Russia obtained success at Sarikamish, where the Russian General Yudenich routed Enver Pasha in the battle.
+On 29 October 1914, a prelude to the Russo-Turkish front, the Turkish fleet, with German support, began to raid Russian coastal cities in Odessa, Sevastopol, Novorossiysk, Feodosia, Kerch, and Yalta This led Russia to declare war on the Ottoman Empire on 2 November.
+In December 1914, Russia obtained success at Sarikamish, where the Russian General Nikolai Yudenich routed Enver Pasha.
+Yudenich captured Köprüköy in January 1916 and captured Erzurum about one month later in February.

+The Russian Navy's Black Sea Fleet was on the defensive in 1914, but this changed in the spring of 1915, when the high command ordered the fleet to attack the Turkish coast to assist the Western Entente landings in Gallipoli.
+The Russian naval raids failed to make any difference for the Gallipoli campaign, but they were very successful in disrupting coal shipments to Constantinople from other parts of Anatolia.
+The coal shortage caused by Russian submarine and destroyer attacks threatened the Ottoman Empire's continued participation in the war.

 Problems in the empire

 By the middle of 1915, the impact of the war was demoralizing.
 Food and fuel were in short supply, casualties were increasing, and inflation was mounting.
 Strikes rose among low-paid factory workers, and there were reports that peasants, who wanted reforms of land ownership, were restless.
 The emperor eventually decided to take personal command of the army and moved to the front, leaving his wife, the Empress Alexandra, in charge in the capital.
 She fell under the spell of a monk, Grigori Rasputin (1869–1916).
 His assassination in late 1916 by a clique of nobles could not restore the emperor's lost prestige.